 Until then, I had been using rush surcharges copied from the Brazilian law on sworn translations: 50% extra for top (or absolute) priority during weekdays; 100% premium on jobs that had to be done on weekends or holidays.

 In this post-vacation queue, one client was willing to pay 50% extra for having top priority.
 Another one, upon learning about that, offered 80% plus.
-Before my entire backlog turned into a rush surcharges auction, I decided to reconsider the entire situation.
+Before my entire backlog turned into a rush surcharges auction, I decided to reconsider the situation as a whole.
 After all, it would be dishonest to waitlist a job that was paying 50% extra for urgency because another one was paying more.

-In fact, rush surcharges, on top of increasing costs to my clients, caused turmoil to my worl schedule.
+In fact, rush surcharges, on top of increasing costs to my clients, caused turmoil to my work schedule.
 They weren't worthwhile for anyone.

-Among the possible lines of action to do away with urgency surcharges I noticed that, thanks to the outrageously high interest rates in Brazil (officially close to 10%/month at that time), the payment term resulted in a more significant fraction of the cost than in many other countries.
-Based on that I decided to, experimentally, prioritize jobs based on the shortest payment term getting served first.
+Among the possible lines of action to do away with urgency surcharges I noticed that, thanks to the outrageously high interest rates in Brazil (over 10% per month), the payment term resulted in a more significant fraction of the cost than in many other countries.
+Based on that I decided to, experimentally, prioritize jobs on the shortest payment term getting served first.

-To tell you the truth, I only had two prepaid jobs in 2013.
-Nevertheless, all my jobs were delivered before their deadlines, as I have been doing since 1973.
+To tell you the truth, I only get 2-3 urgent, prepaid jobs per year.
+Nevertheless, all my jobs are delivered before their deadlines, as I have been doing since 1973.